Dr. Rosenberg in the News

 - Service-Learning is a Passion for Wittenberg Students and Dr. Rosenberg (2014)

-As I return from sabbatical for my eighth year at Wittenberg, I hope to build on some of my existing courses to introduce some new material.
 Since arriving at Wittenberg, I have sought to develop both a broad and specific course of study in African History.
 I have tried to provide a breadth of courses to attract those of casual interest as well as those wanting to more detailed study.
-The courses I offer range from two surveys of African History (Africa to 1500 and Africa since 1500) to a survey of South Africa.
-For those students interested in contemporary Africa, this year I will be offering a class that will examine several instances of civil wars/genocide in post-colonial Africa.
+The courses I offer range from two surveys of African History (Africa to 1500 and Africa since 1500) to a survey of South Africa and on African American history.
+For those students interested in contemporary Africa, I offer a variety of courses that examine several instances of civil wars/genocide in post-colonial Africa.
 This class represents a challenge as it could reinforce stereotypes about Africans, however, I feel that this class has the potential to help us get past those images and gain a better understanding of the root causes of these tragedies.
 As a southern Africanist, I also have two upper level classes focusing on South Africa.
 One is a seminar on the origins of Apartheid in South Africa and the African responses, and the other is a comparative racial history focusing on South Africa and the United States.
 In addition to teaching classes about Africa, I also offer two mid-level classes on African-American history.

 For the last four years I have been able to combine my interest in African-American history, American racial history, and my love of baseball in a class on the “Negro Leagues.”
 I have also recently begun to teach a survey class which focuses on the African-American struggle for freedom and equality from the 17th century to today.

 - 2006 SOCHE Award for Faculty Excellence in Teaching

 - 2005 Omicron Delta Kappa Teaching Award for Excellence